Breast Lift Baltimore

 - Checking in with Dr. Birely for a follow up appointment

-Recovery time may include feelings of tenderness or general discomfort.
+Recovery time for most breast lift baltimore patients may include feelings of tenderness or general discomfort.
 Some bruising or numbness may also occur during healing.
 Most after effects of your procedures will subside within a few weeks after the surgery day.
 Your full results, lifted and perky breasts, should reach completion within a few months.
 If you have any further questions about your breast lift recovery, Dr. Birely can answer them during your initial consultation.

 Breast Lift FAQs